 I hesitate to mention this, but you also can delete invoices.
 Procedurally, deleting an invoice is easy.
-You just display the invoice in the Create Invoices window and choose Edit⇔Delete Invoice.
+You just display the invoice in the Create Invoices window and choose Edit Delete Invoice.
 When QuickBooks asks you to confirm your deletion, click Yes.
-But read the following paragraph first.
-You may not want to delete the invoice. . . .
+Read the following paragraph first, though, because you may not want to delete the invoice.

 Even though deleting invoices is easy, it isn't something that you should do casually or for fun.
-Deleting an invoice is okay if you've just created it; only you have seen it, and you haven't yet printed it.
+Deleting an invoice is okay if you've just created it, only you have seen it, and you haven't yet printed it.
 In this case, no one needs to know that you've made a mistake.
-It's your private secret.
-But the rest of the time - even if you've created an invoice that you don't want later - you should keep a copy of the invoice in the QuickBooks system.
+It's your secret.
+The rest of the time - even if you create an invoice that you don't want later - you should keep a copy of the invoice in the QuickBooks system.
 By doing so, you have a record that the invoice existed, which usually makes it easier to answer questions later.